narenarjun/go-micro-learning/readme.md

 # Product API

+This is a go rest api app, which uses gorilla-mux to sever a simple product api.
+The app is named as `go-micro-learning`.

 ## Generating Swagger Documentation

 Swagger documentation is generated from the code annotations inside the source using go-swagger.